Drill, baby, drill: Aftermath of the BP oil spill

 Republicans continued to use the slogan after the 2008 election.
 In 2010, however, the slogan received renewed attention because of the Deepwater Horizon oil spill, a major oil spill at a BP offshore drilling rig in the Gulf of Mexico.
 The spill caused extensive environmental damages and economic losses estimated in the billions of dollars.
 As a result, some proponents of "Drill, baby, drill" became embarrassed about their previous support.
 The slogan was parodied as "Spill, baby, spill", and "Kill, baby, Kill".
 Two senior Republican senators, Jon Kyl and Pat Roberts, made comments attempting to distance themselves and the Republican Party from the slogan.

 Legacy

 Fred Krupp of the Environmental Defense Fund in 2014 harked back to the "drill baby" phrase as he launched a renewed effort to limit the environmental impact of hydraulic fracturing (fracking).

 Other uses of this slogan

-The Norwegian Progress Party's Youth Wing also used the slogan "Drill, baby, drill!" in 2021 to symbolize that the party does not want Norway to stop drilling for oil and gas.
+The Norwegian Progress Party's Youth Wing used the slogan "Drill, baby, drill!" in 2021 to symbolize that the party does not want Norway to stop drilling for oil and gas.
+An analysis by researchers at Smith School of Enterprise and the Environment concluded that implementing "Drill, baby, drill" policy in the North Sea oil would not reduce energy costs for British households.